guyroyse/tracking-aircraft/README.md

 ### Installing dump1090

-Dump1090 is a piece of software that uses the RTL SDR to listen to aircraft transponder broadcasts and present them to the user and make them available over a socket connection.
+Dump1090 is software that uses an RTL SDR to listen to aircraft transponder broadcasts, present them to the user, and make them available over a socket connection.
 The code in this repo uses that socket connection to read the broadcasts.

 #### Linux